mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 the keys to trigger them in VS Code and Vim.
 For Windows and Linux, substitute "ctrl" wherever you see "cmd".

-In VS Code all Emmet actions can be selected from the "Command Pallete" which is opened by pressing cmd-P.
+In VS Code all Emmet actions can be selected from the "Command Palette" which is opened by pressing cmd-P.
 None of these commands have a default keybinding.